AVEVA/CONNECT-data-services-developer-docs/content/communities/share-unshare-streams.md

 1. In the left pane, select **Data Management** > **Sequential Data Store**.

-1. If it is not already selected, select **Streams** at the top left.
+1. If it is not already selected, select **Streams** at the upper left.

 1. Select one or more streams to share.